The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Proposed Assessment Framework

 CALT serves as the primary metric due to its balanced treatment of exclusivity and ties.
 EALT isolates exclusive access, and AALT sets a strict diagnostic bound.
-Secondary metrics (FALT, qFALT, qEALT) provide supplementary perspectives reported in the Supplementary Material.
-ALT measures complement (rather than replace) traditional metrics by capturing temporal coordination invisible to outcome-based evaluation.
+Secondary metrics provide supplementary perspectives reported in the Supplementary Material.
+ALT measures complement (rather than replace) traditional metrics by capturing temporal coordination invisible to outcome-based evaluation; we recommend reporting them jointly rather than aggregating them into a single index, since Efficiency and Reward Fairness describe how much is gained and how evenly, while ALT describes \emph{when}.
+The three-stage interpretive pipeline (CALT, then PA-equivalent, then Coordination Score) is illustrated in Supplementary Section~S3.